People rafting through whitewater rapids.

 Class I

 Swift current with riffles and small waves.
 Few obstacles, all obvious and easily avoided.
-Ideal for: Children aged four and older, first-timers, all adults.
+Ideal for: Children aged four and older, first-timers, all adults, use of inflatable kayaks.

 People rafting down a Class II river.